beiji-ma/matrixone-internals/docs/chapter_1_unix_oracle_git.md

 > **Related Reading:** [MatrixOne and the Rise of Practical Semantic Modeling](#) — Semantic modeling is the foundation of MatrixOne.
 This earlier article provides a deeper exploration and is highly recommended for readers who want to understand the core philosophy behind MatrixOne.

+**Summary:** Git’s content-addressed trees highlight the power of immutable semantics.
+MatrixOne could expand its versioning and storage subsystems in this direction.

 ---

 ## 4. Lasting Software Has Shape